mbax/Cardstock/README.md

 on those channels easy access to various card games.

 **Note**: Cardstock is in active development.
 Large parts of the codebase may change at any time.
 Some features may be missing.
-As I port some of my older card game bots to Cardstock,
+As I port some of my older card game bots to Cardstock, what is missing and what needs to be changed will become more apparent.

 ## How it works